 Next we mask all known defects and flag these pixels with the "BAD" mask bit.
 The defects are determined following the methodology from the camera team (ref?).
 We have two types of defects, "hot" defects which are determined from looking at high outlier pixels in the combined dark frames, and "cold" defects which are determined from looking at low outlier pixels in the combined flat field frames.
-Additionally, we mask all pixels in a 7 (?) pixel border around each detector which have very strong lateral electric field distortions at this stage.
+Additionally, we mask all pixels in a 5 (TBD) pixel border around each detector which have very strong lateral electric field distortions at this stage.

-After masking, these pixels are interpolated for visual fidelity using an interpolation algorithm that I actually don't know what it is.
+After masking, these pixels are interpolated for visual fidelity using an interpolation algorithm that is about to be updated this week and we will need a reference/description of that.